 When the constraint does not require the use of all the robot degrees of freedom (DOF), the remaining DOF can be used to perform a secondary objective.
 This redundancy was first emphasized in [Liégeois, 1977].
 Least squares can be used again to execute at best a secondary objective using the redundant DOF [Hanafusa et al., 1981], and by recurrence, any number of constraints can be handled [Siciliano and Slotine, 1991].
 Here again, the pseudo-inverse is used to compute the least-square optimum.
-The same technique has been widely used for redundant manipulator [Chiaverini et al., 2008], mobile or underwater [Antonelli and Chiaverini, 1998] manipulator, multi manipulator [Khatib et al., 1996], platoon of mo-[Antonelli and Chiaverini, 2006], visual bile robots servoing [Mansard and Chaumette, 2007], medical robots [Li et al., 2012], planning under constraints [Berenson et al., 2011], control of the dynamics [Park and Khatib, 2006], etc. Such a hierarchy is now nearly systematically used in humanoid [Baerlocher and Boulic, 2004] animation and Mansard et al., 2007, robotics [Sian et al., 2005, Khatib et al., 2008].
+The same technique has been widely used for redundant manipulator [Chiaverini et al., 2008], mobile or underwater [Antonelli and Chiaverini, 1998] manipulator, multi manipulator [Khatib et al., 1996], platoon of mobile robots [Antonelli and Chiaverini, 2006], visual servoing [Mansard and Chaumette, 2007], medical robots [Li et al., 2012], planning under constraints [Berenson et al., 2011], control of the dynamics [Park and Khatib, 2006], etc. Such a hierarchy is now nearly systematically used in humanoid [Baerlocher and Boulic, 2004] animation robotics [Sian et al., 2005, Mansard et al., 2007, Khatib et al., 2008].

 Very often, the task objectives are defined equality constraints.
-On the opposite, as some objectives would naturally be written as inequality constraints, such as joints limits [Liégeois, 1977, Chaumette and Marchand, 2001], avoidance [Marchand and Hager, 1998, collision Stasse et al., 2008], singularities avoid-[Padois et al., 2007, ance Yoshikawa, 1985] [Garcia-Aracil et al., 2005, or visibility Remazeilles et al., 2006 (see Fig. 1).
+On the opposite, some objectives would naturally be written as inequality constraints, such as joints limits [Liégeois, 1977, Chaumette and Marchand, 2001], avoidance [Marchand and Hager, 1998, collision Stasse et al., 2008], singularities avoidance [Yoshikawa, 1985] visibility [Garcia-Aracil et al., 2005, Remazeilles et al., 2006] (see Fig. 1).
 A first solution to account for these tasks is to embed the corresponding inequality constraint into a potential function [Khatib, 1986] such as a log barrier function, whose gradient is projected into the redundant DOF let free by the first objective [Liégeois, 1977, Gienger et al., 2006].
 The potential function simultaneously prevents the robot to enter into a forbidden region and pushes it away from the obstacles when it is coming closer.
-The potential function in fact transforms the inequality into an equality constraint, that is always applied even far from the obstacle.
+The potential function in fact transforms the inequality into an equality constraint, which is always applied even far from the obstacle.
 However, this last property prevents the application of this solution for top-priority constraints.